pdav5883/bracket-revival/README.md

 # bracket-revival
-Work in progress

-## Now TODO
+A March Madness bracket picking game where you get to re-pick your bracket after every round.
+Hosted at https://bracket.bearloves.rocks

-## Later TODO
+## Next TODO
-- Set up historicals
+- About page
+- Add github to nav
-- License and ref to bracketry, attribut bracket image
+- License and ref to bracketry, attribute bracket image
 - Reset max-age in S3 sync to 21600
 - Populate missing picks script
-- Button on picks page to reset bracket
 - Load page once all formatting is ready to avoid jump from unformatted
-- Show completed rounds on scoreboard
-- Show pick round, bracket round on pages
-- New player throws error at submit when query params are incorrect

 ## Maybe TODO
-- About page
 - Refactor js into shared utils
 - Error handling
 	- Admin auth failure